 But tumors of the brain and spinal cord differ in some important ways from cancers in other parts of the body.
-One of the main reasons other cancers are dangerous is that they can spread throughout the body.
+One of the main reasons other types of cancer are dangerous is that they can spread throughout the body.
 Tumors starting in the brain or spinal cord can spread to other parts of the central nervous system, but they almost never spread to other organs.
-These tumors are dangerous because when they grow, it can interfere with essential functions of the brain.
+These tumors are dangerous because as they grow, they can interfere with essential functions of the brain.

-Because most tumors in the brain or spinal cord do not usually spread, they are not formally staged.
-Some of the most important factors that determine your child’s prognosis include:
+Because most tumors in the brain or spinal cord do not usually spread, they do not have a formal staging system like most other types of cancer.

 Doctors are still refining this system to make it as accurate as possible.

 Along with these risk groups, medulloblastomas can also be grouped based on:

 For example, based on gene changes, medulloblastomas can be divided into 4 types.
 Some of these tend to have a better outlook, so doctors may be able to use this to better tailor the treatment each child gets.
 (See What’s New in Research for Brain Tumors in Children?)

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.